Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 The standard approach to cybersecurity is to detect attacks in progress or after being breached.
 This puts every type of organization and IT asset at risk from "invisible" runtime attacks.
 Morphisec’s incident response team has seen in-memory compromise used in situations ranging from servers in financial institutions to endpoints in hospitals and everything in between.

 These threats don’t just target memory processes on Windows servers and devices.
 They also target Linux.
-Last year saw a malicious version of Cobalt Strike created by threat actors specifically for use against Linux servers.
 In industries like finance, where Linux is used to power virtualization platforms and networking servers, there’s been a violent surge in attacks.
 Attacks often compromise business-critical servers in-memory to set the stage for information theft and data encryption.

 New call-to-action